mailjet/mailjet-apiv3-php/README.md

 ## Client / Call Configuration Specifics

-To instantiate the librarie you can use the following constructor:
+To instantiate the library you can use the following constructor:

 `new \Mailjet\Client($MJ_APIKEY_PUBLIC, $MJ_APIKEY_PRIVATE,$CALL,$OPTIONS);`